KristopherKubicki/norman/README.md

 ./generate_key.sh
 ```

 You can also just edit config.yaml instead and make up your own key.
+You'll also have to set your OpenAI key in the config.yaml file under the key "openai_api_key"

 8. Run the application:
 ```